5G spectrum auction: Bids worth Rs 1.49 lakh cr received; to continue tomorrow

-India's first 5G spectrum auction received better-than-expected response from players on the second day as bids worth Rs 1.49 lakh crore (precisely Rs 1,49,454 crore), were garnered after the ninth rounds on the second day, said Telecom Minister Ashwini Vaishnaw on Wednesday.
+India's first 5G spectrum auction received better-than-expected response from players on the second day as bids worth Rs 1.49 lakh crore (precisely Rs 1,49,454 crore), were garnered after the ninth round on the second day, said Telecom Minister Ashwini Vaishnaw on Wednesday.

 Addressing a press conference in New Delhi, the union minister added that the auction will continue and will take place tomorrow as well.
-Till now, nine rounds of bidding have been concluded
+Till now, nine rounds of bidding have been concluded.

-Major telcos led by billionaires Mukesh Ambani-led Reliance Jio, Sunil Bharti Mittal's Bharti Airtel, and Gautam Adani's flagship Adani Enterprises, as well as Vodafone Idea, had put in bids of about Rs 1.49 lakh crore to buy fifth-generation (5G) airwaves.
+Major telcos led by billionaires Mukesh Ambani-led Reliance Jio, Sunil Bharti Mittal's Bharti Airtel, and Gautam Adani's flagship Adani Enterprises, as well as Vodafone Idea, are participating in the bids to buy fifth-generation (5G) airwaves.

 On Tuesday, Vaishnaw had said the response on the first day exceeded all expectations with Rs 1.45 lakh crore bids received.